Drink loose-leaf tea

 Description

 Tea is the second most popular beverage in the world, next to water.
-Making the switch from teabags to brewing loose-leaf tea is easy and reduces microplastics and waste.
+Switching from teabags to brewing loose-leaf tea is easy and reduces microplastics and waste.

-Teabags are made from a variety of materials often including small amounts of plastic.
-While some companies claim to make compostable teabags, the sad reality is that more often than not they end up in landfills.
-Loose tea leaves use very little packaging other than the jar or box that they come in.
+Teabags are made from a variety of materials, often including small amounts of plastic.
+While some companies claim to make compostable teabags, the sad reality is that, more often than not, they end up in landfills.
+Loose tea leaves use minimal packaging besides the jar or box they come in.

-Plus many people think that brewing loose-leaf releases more flavor, resulting in a richer tea.
+Plus, many people think that brewing loose-leaf tea releases more flavor, resulting in a richer tea.
 If you have ever opened up a teabag, you will notice that it looks like dust inside.

 Tips